Are you tired of being the person who’s always late?

 The Grab-and-Go system revolutionized my reform!
 This system has helped me to be on time more than any other tip in my book.
 Read more about our Grab-and-Go System, and learn how to easily create your own, in Day 19 of 28 Days to Timeliness.

-28 Days to Timelinessis is available for immediate download.
-This 96 page eBook is regularly $4.99 but, for a limited time, is currently available for just $2.99!
+28 Days to Timelinessis is available on Amazon for immediate download.
+This 96 page eBook is regularly $2.99 but, this week only (until 1/25/14), you can purchase the book for just $0.99!

 In addition to 28 easy-to-read chapters, 28 Days to Timeliness is further broken down into well-organized sections.

 - Section Three – Get Organized

 - Section Four – When the Problem Isn’t You

 “As a very timely person, I really enjoyed this book.
 I love love love the story of wearing PJs to church!
 Although I am rarely late, I really benefited from this book.
 I appreciated what Davonne had to say about why late people are late.
 I love that she didn’t offer excuses for her lateness, but rather took responsibility for it and committed to work on that.
 I think her advice is great, even for us timely folks.
 Most of all, her book helped me to understand my late friends and to give them more grace and encouragement.”
 Lisa Grimenstein

 “My wife is a late person and I am an early person.
 I read this book since I wanted to better understand my wife’s spirit of lateness.
 In 28 Days to Timeliness, Davonne explains the psyche of the late person and presents many practical strategies that I can use to help my wife in a supportive and nurturing manner.”
 Paul Gartman